-Note that the reserved word must have the same data type as the parameter (e.g. SYSDATE or TODAY can only be used with a parameter that has the data type DATE).
+Note that the reserved word must have the same data type as the parameter (for example, SYSDATE or TODAY can only be used with a parameter that has the data type DATE).

-Note: You can enter reserved words using upper or lower case letters.
+Note: You can enter reserved words using upper or lowercase letters.
 However, you must not enter any additional text or text symbols.
 For example, you cannot use NULL% or 'NULL'.
 Discoverer would treat NULL% as a text string and not as a reserved word.